wearede/DevCeption/README.md

 It is important to understand that project files will live inside DevCeption box and will not be synced back to host machine automatically.
 You have to do this manually.

-Run these commands on your host:
+Run these commands on your host (from DevCeption dir):

 ```
 rsync -vrihtl DevCeption:/srv/docker/ ./configs/docker/ --delete